vezzolter/DSA/Algorithms/Searching/LinearSearch/LinearSearch.md

 ## Complete Implementation
 Searching algorithm implemented within the function `linearSearch()`, which is declared in `LinearSearch.h` header file and defined in `LinearSearch.cpp` source file.
 This approach is adopted to ensure encapsulation, modularity and compilation efficiency.
 Examination of sorting technique is conducted within the `main()` function located in the `Main.cpp` file.

-**The Complete Implementation of a Search:**
+Below you can find related code snippets.

 ```cpp
 int linearSearch(int arr[], int size, int target) {
 	for (int i = 0; i < size; i++)